-- your application (complete in all $\begin{vmatrix} 1 & 1 \\ 1 & 1 \end{vmatrix}$ .
-In respect of valid applications received upto 3.00 p.m. on a the Business Day at the official point(s) of acceptance and funds for the entire amount of subscription/purchase (including switch ins) as per the application are credited to the bank account of the respective Scheme before the cut-off time i.e., available for utilization before the cut-off time - the closing NAV of the day shall be applicable. - 2.
-In respect of valid applications received after 3.00 p.m. on a Business Day at the official point(s) of acceptance and funds for the entire amount of subscription/purchase (including switch ins) as per the application are credited to the bank account of the respective Scheme before the cut-off time of the next Business Day i.e., available for utilization before the cut-off time of the next Business Day - the closing NAV of the next Business Day shall be applicable.

-3. Irrespective of the time of receipt of application at the official point(s) of acceptance, where funds for the entire amount of subscription/purchase as per the application are credited to the bank account of the respective Scheme before the cut-off time on any subsequent Business Day - i.e., available for utilization before the cut-off time on any subsequent Business Day - the closing NAV of such subsequent Business Day shall be applicable.
+- a) For Purchases: - i) In respect of valid application received up to 1.30 p.m. on a day at the official point(s) of acceptance and funds for the entire amount of subscription/purchase as per the application are credited to the bank account of the Scheme before the cut-off time i.e. available for utilization before the cut-off time, without availing any credit facility, whether intra-day or otherwise, the closing NAV of the day immediately preceding the day of receipt of application shall be applicable; - ii) In respect of valid application received after 1.30 p.m. on a day at the official point(s) of acceptance and funds for the entire amount of subscription/purchase as per the application are credited to the bank account of the Schemes on the same day i.e. available for utilization on the same day, without availing any credit facility, whether intra-day or otherwise, the closing NAV of the day immediately preceding the next Business Day shall be applicable; and iii) Irrespective of the time of receipt of application at the official point(s) of acceptance, where the funds for the entire amount of subscription/purchase as per the application are not credited to the bank account of the Schemes before the cut-off time i.e. not available for utilization before the cut-off time, without availing any credit facility, whether intra-day or otherwise, the closing NAV of the day immediately preceding the day on which the funds are available for utilization shall be applicable.